 If the device is not online it will perform a full scan.

-If you have more than one controller it is recommended to disable this feature and the app will connect to the controller with the strongest signal (typically the closest controller).
+If you have more than one controller it is recommended to disable this feature and enable Prompt For Device.

 This will reset the Smart Recirculation Control 32 back to the factory defaults.
 If the controller isn’t operating as expected, resetting to the factory defaults is a good thing to try to resolve the issue.
 You must type “yes” when prompted in order for the factory reset to take place.

 This screen displays the timers.
-They are black when the timers are enabled.
-If they are gray, then they are disabled.
+They are black when the timers are enabled and gray when then they are disabled via the “Timers Enable” setting.
 Tap the timer to edit or delete it.
 To add a new timer, tap the Add Timer button.

 The real-time clock in the Smart Recirculation Control 32 is set when you connect to the controller with your smartphone.
 The Smart Recirculation Control 32 has a built-in power backup that will keep the clock’s time for approximately 48 hours without power.
 After which, the clock will lose its time, and the controller’s timers won’t function until the time is set by running the app and connecting to the Smart Recirculation Control 32.

 The clock does not adjust for daylight savings time, so when the time changes, you will need to connect to the Smart Recirculation Control 32 with your smart device, and the time will be set to the time of your smart device.

 Displays a rolling log of the last 204 controller activations.

 The firmware of the Smart Recirculation Control 32 can be updated via the smart phone app.
 The app will notify when you first connect if there is a new firmware available and selecting OK will navigate you to the Firmware screen.